zeux/niagara/README.md

 	git clone https://github.com/zeux/niagara.git --recursive

-Make sure you have Vulkan SDK installed; open the Visual Studio project in niagara/src and build it.
-Alternatively, you can use CMake to generate build files on Windows or Linux.
+Make sure you have Vulkan SDK installed; open the folder niagara in Visual Studio (as a CMake project) and build it.
+On Linux, you can use CMake with your build generator of choice.

-To run the program, command line should contain arguments with paths to .obj files; you can use kitten.obj from data/ folder for testing.
+To run the program, command line should contain arguments with paths to .obj files or a .gltf scene; you can use kitten.obj from data/ folder for testing.
-On lower-end GPUs you might want to change `drawCount` in `niagara.cpp` to be a value smaller than 1M.

 # Stream

-The development of this project has streamed on YouTube on weekends in October and November 2018; the project is currently on hold.
+The development of this project is streamed on YouTube, on Saturdays at 11 AM PST with a somewhat irregular schedule.

 Playlist: https://www.youtube.com/playlist?list=PL0JVLUVCkk-l7CWCn3-cdftR0oajugYvd